sokrypton/ColabDesign/af/README.md

 - **11July2022** - v1.0.3 - Improved homo-oligomeric support.
 RMSD and dgram losses have been refactored to automatically save aligned coordinates.
 Multimeric coordinates now saved with chain identifiers.
 - **23July2022** - v1.0.4 - Adding support for openfold weights.
 To enable set `mk_afdesign_model(..., use_openfold=True)`.
 - **31July2022** - v1.0.5 - Refactoring to add support for swapping batch features without recompile.
 Allowing for implementation of [AF2Rank](https://github.com/sokrypton/ColabDesign/blob/main/af/examples/AF2Rank.ipynb)!
+- **09Sept2022** - v1.0.6
+  - support for alphafold-multimer `model = mk_afdesign_model(..., use_multimer=True)`
+  - support for experimentally resolved loss `model.set_weights(exp_res=1)`
+  - support for multichain design/hallucination for fixbb, hallucination and partial protocols: `model.prep_inputs(..., copies=2)`
+  - support to fix the sequence for certain positions `model.prep_inputs(..., fix_pos="1-10")` (supported in protocols "fixbb" and "partial")
+  - binder protocol improved, prior protocol would try to optimize number of contacts per target, new default is to optimize number of contacts per binder position.
+Number of contacts per binder position can be controlled with `model.set_opt("i_con",num=1)` and number of positions that should be contact with `model.set_opt("i_con",num_pos=5)`
+  - implementing David Jones'-like protocol for semi-greedy optimization, where positions are selected based on plddt, and after 20 tries, the mutation that decreasing loss the most is accepted. `model.design_semigreedy()`
+  - WARNING: the returned pLDDT is now in the "correct" direction (higher is better)
+  - removing recycle dimension from the input features (to standardize with multimer inputs)
+  - removing all dependence on TensorFlow